asd00012334/OOP/README.md

 # OOP
-These are the codes I wrote for attending courese OOP.
+These are the codes I wrote for attending courese Object-Oriented Programming.